 Discussion

-Biometric verification is a developed field that is important for security-based application.
-However, currently the EER of exist system is low and demands expensive devices.
+Biometric verification is widely used for security-based applications.
+However, some of the biometric methods are either easy to forge or require high cost for expensive devices.
 This work demonstrated that a biometric verification method based on heartbeat interval only can perform well under real world limitations.
-The system can perform verification on subject whether they were their part of the training process or new to the system.
-Moreover, our method is not aged-dependent, because it can be tested on mice at 6 months (equal to 21 human years) and tested until 24 months (equal to 80 human years).
-Finally, the method performs well whether the calibration and test were performed with or without drugs.
-Such method therefore can be used as agent aided biometric verification system.
+The system can perform verification on subjects whether they were part of the training process or added to the database after training and thus they are completely new to the system.
+Moreover, our method is not aged-dependent.
+The biometric signature was learned at the age of 6 months (equivalent to 20 human years) and was used for verification until the age of 24 months (equivalent to 80 human years).
+In addition, the method performs well whether the calibration and test were performed with or without drugs.
+Therefore, such method can be used as aided biometric agent for verification tasks.

-As expected, throughout all of the experiments, we always achieve better performance when we train over all of the mice and test on unseen heartbeat windows (i.e., the CD approach).
-Although both conditions can happen in reality, the PD experiment is more difficult because it requires a general schema of comparison not only for a latent space.
+As expected, throughout all of the experiments, we always achieved better performance when we trained over all of the mice and evaluate on unseen heartbeat windows (i.e., the CD approach).
+Although both conditions can happen in reality, the PD experiment is more complicated because it requires a very high level of generalization and the ability to learn the overall mechanism of comparison.
 Note that even when the hyperparameters seen in Table S1 were tuned for PD assignment they still performed better in CD.
-We found in both CD and PD performance a “U” shaped in the dependence of the EER on the number of heartbeats in the window (Fig. 1).
+When evaluating dependence of the EER on the number of heartbeats in the window (Fig. 1), we found in both CD and PD performance a “U” shaped trend.
 The minimal EER occurs at the range of 300-550 beats in CD and 25-250 beats in PD.
 Failure (EER=0.5) occurs around 600 beats at both cases.
-Longer heartbeat window provides more information and thus may improve the results.
-On the other hand, because data stationarity and the decrease in number of trained windows, longer heartbeat windows will decrease the performance.
-Note, that because the number of heartbeat windows was equal with and without drugs and the failure happen at different length, the signal stationarity is probably the main reason for the “U” shape.
+In general, we would like it to be low so data acquisition and biometric inference will be quick.
+On the other hand, a unique pattern will be more likely to be discovered in longer signals because in a long signal we can reveal its dynamics.
+However, we assume that the signal is not stationarity within a window if the latter is too large.
+Thus, a longer heartbeat window provides more information and may improve the results.
+On the other hand, because data stationarity and the decrease in number of trained windows, longer heartbeat windows will damage the performance.
+Note, that because the number of heartbeat windows was equal with and without drugs and the failure happen at different lengths, the signal stationarity is probably the main reason for the “U” shape rather than the number of windows in the training process.

 Biometric signature is learned ideally once or at least calibrated seldomly.
 Thus, age should have only weak effect on the performance.
-This is an important question because it is well known that heartbeat dynamic changes with age15.
-In Fig. 2 the model was trained on heartbeat windows from 6 months and tested over older ages.
+This is an important aspect because it is well known that heartbeat dynamic changes with age10.
+In Fig. 2 the model was trained on heartbeat windows at 6 months old and tested over older ages.
 We expected to achieve the minimal EER at the age of 6 months.
 However, we achieved it under PD conditions at the age of 18 months.
 Note that in general our variance was low between ages, thus we can conclude that our verification method is not aged dependent.